Charles Loring Jackson

 Charles Loring Jackson (April 4, 1847 – October 31, 1935) was the first significant organic chemist in the United States.
 He brought organic chemistry to the United States from Germany and educated a generation of American organic chemists.

 Personal life

-Charles Loring Jackson was born in Boston on April 4, 1845.
+Charles Loring Jackson was born in Boston on April 4, 1847.
+His paternal grandfather was Charles Greely Loring, a Boston-based lawyer.
 He graduated from Harvard College in 1867 after studying in private schools in Boston.
-He joined the Harvard chemistry department as an assistant lecturer immediately after graduation and on his twenty-first birthday became an assistant professor in 1871.
+He joined the Harvard chemistry department as an assistant lecturer immediately after graduation and became an assistant professor in 1871.
 He was the third member of the department which consisted of Josiah Parsons Cooke and Henry Barker Hill.

-In 1870, Jackson developed a chemistry course which evolved into Chemistry I, that he taught for more than forty years.
+In 1870, Jackson developed a chemistry course which evolved into Chemistry I, which he taught for more than 40 years.

-As an adult Jackson enjoyed amateur theatricals and writing poetry and romantic fiction.
-In retirement he enjoyed gardening at his beautiful estate in Pride's Crossing near Beverly, Massachusetts.
+As an adult, Jackson enjoyed amateur theatricals and writing poetry and romantic fiction.
+In retirement, he enjoyed gardening at his family's estate in Prides Crossing near Beverly, Massachusetts.
+He died there on October 31, 1935.